The Vermont Statutes Online

 § 801-5.
 Exemption from regulation

 The public transportation systems and facilities operating under this Authority are generally exempt from any of the regulatory provisions of Title 30.
-However, the Public Service Board may impose those regulatory provisions of Title 30 that it may determine from time to time to be necessary.
+However, the Public Utility Commission may impose those regulatory provisions of Title 30 that it may determine from time to time to be necessary.
 (Added 1973, No. 122, § 5, eff.
 Feb.
 2, 1973.)

 § 801-6.
 Government and organization